subasbenakatti/StrainExtraction/ReadMe.txt

 OUTPUTFILE:
 	1. PRT FILE NAME +'_StrainResults.txt' : Critical Strain results for each group availabe in the input 2.
-											If element results missing in Input 1,Missing element results information is written in the Outputfile 3.
+											If element results missing in Input 1, Missing element results information is written in the Output file 3.
-	2. PRT FILE NAME +'_summary.txt' : Critical strain results for each elements in the Inputfile 1.
+	2. PRT FILE NAME +'_summary.txt' : Critical strain results for each elements in the Input file 1.
 	3. PRT FILE NAME +'_logfile.txt' : information about missing element results

 Example of the OUTPUT1: